 At general meetings, members will not discuss individual school personnel, students, parents, or other members of the school community.

-The Council will refrain from partisan political action or other activities that do not serve the interests of the school or the public school system.
-The Council will remain neutral.
+The Council will refrain from partisan political action and other activities that do not serve the interests of the school or the public school system.

 Notice of meetings

-Members will be given reasonable notice of general meetings.
+Members will be given reasonable notice (seven days when possible) of general meetings.